MSU-Hsu-Lab/blockLASSO/simulations/README.txt

-A .bed, .bim, and .fam file can be found in simulated.tar.gz
+The .bed, .bim, and .fam are large (~350Mb) and are stored on the MSU OneDrive space associated with this project.
+There the files can be found in simulated.tar.gz

 blockLASSO-share.ipynb is a juypter notebook that demonstrates running the global and block lasso on the simulated data.